apache/cordova-docs/www/_posts/2015-11-24-plugins-release.md

 The following plugins now require `cordova-android@5.0.0`.
 Please read the [Android 5.0.0 release blog](http://cordova.apache.org/announcements/2015/11/09/cordova-android-5.0.0.html) for instructions to update.

-* cordova-plugin-camera
+* cordova-plugin-camera@2.0.0
-* cordova-plugin-contacts
+* cordova-plugin-contacts@2.0.0
-* cordova-plugin-file
+* cordova-plugin-file@4.0.0
-* cordova-plugin-geolocation
+* cordova-plugin-geolocation@2.0.0
-* cordova-plugin-media
+* cordova-plugin-media@2.0.0

-If you are using an older version of `cordova-android`, you will have to explicitly install older versions of these plugins now.
+## Update
+Since `cordova-android@5.0.0` isn't yet pinned by default in `cordova`, you will have to explicitly install these new versions of these five plugins now.
+The previous released versions of the above five plugins are still set to `latest` on npm instead of these newly released versions.
+These will be set to `latest` once we release `cordova@6` which will have `cordova-android@5.0.0` pinned.

 E.g.

-    cordova plugin add cordova-plugin-camera@1.2.0 --save
+    cordova plugin add cordova-plugin-camera@2.0.0 --save

-To see what versions exist for a plugin, run `npm info PLUGINNAME`.
+To see what versions exist for a plugin, run `npm info PLUGINNAME versions`.

 ----
 You can update any plugin by removing it, and then re-adding it.